tchajed/personal-website-demo/README.md

 written in [Sass](https://sass-lang.com/documentation), which extends CSS with some nice features like variables and mixins.

+The file [.eleventy.js](.eleventy.js) sets up the static-site generator to tell it how to compile this code.
+The way things are setup the main thing to note here is that this tells 11ty to copy files in `assets/` directly to your website, so you can host your photo in the same place as the rest of the site.

 ## Writing a website

 The template doesn't have anything fancy in the way of design.
 Feel free to look